Flooding Prevention Tips for Homeowners

 Clear Ditches & Culverts

-If you have an open ditch along your property, it is important to check that the ditch and culverts are clear.
+If you have an open ditch along your property, check that the ditch and culverts are clear.
 This includes inside the culvert.
 It is common for our crews to remove milk jugs, soccer balls, and other items from blocked driveway culverts.

 Roof Drains & Splash Pads